jongrinnellsf/earthpay/README.md

 - **Modern UI**: Clean, intuitive interface with visual representations of transactions
 - **Transaction History**: View your recent payment activity
 - **Simple Verification**: Get verified easily with an EarthPass NFT
+- **Custom Token Creation**: Each user deploys their own ERC-20 token with personalized name and symbol

 ## Technology Stack